An 8-inch birthday cake with a dusting of powdered sugarAn 8-inch birthday cake with a dusting of powdered sugar

 If the frosting is too thick, add a small amount of milk or cream to thin it out.
 If the frosting is too thin, add more powdered sugar until you reach the desired consistency.
 Start with a small amount of liquid or powdered sugar and add more gradually until you get the desired texture.
 It’s also best to let the frosting chill in the refrigerator for at least 30 minutes before using it to ensure that it has the proper consistency when applied to the cake.

-See also How to make vegan chocolate mint chip cake?
+See also How to make vegan chocolate peanut butter cake?

 Another tip for achieving the perfect consistency with your powdered sugar frosting is to make sure that your butter or margarine is at room temperature before mixing it with the powdered sugar.
 If the butter is too cold, it will not mix well with the sugar and can result in a lumpy frosting.
 Additionally, if you are using food coloring to tint your frosting, be sure to add it gradually and mix well to avoid altering the consistency of the frosting.